Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Implications Discussion

-{\bf 6.~Vacuum versus Matter Measurements:} since all experiments but JUNO are driven by matter effects, the articulation of a competitive and fully resolved measurement via only vacuum oscillations remains an unsolved challenge to date.
-Indeed, boosting JUNO sensitivity alone, as described in Figures~\ref{Fig4} and~\ref{Fig5}, to $\geq$5$\sigma$ remains likely impractical in the context of \BIIs, modulo fluctuations.
-However, this possibility is a priori numerically feasible in combination with the \BIIIs\ improved precision, as shown in Figure~\ref{Fig7}.
-The potential major improvement in the \Dm\ precision, up to order 0.5\%~\cite{Abi:2020evt,Abe:2018uyc}, may prove crucial.
-Furthermore, the comparison between two fully resolved MO measurements, one using only \emph{matter effects} and one exploiting pure \emph{vacuum oscillations} is foreseen to be one of the most insightful MO coherence tests.
-So, the ultimate MO measurements comparison may be the DUNE's \ACs\ alone versus JUNO boosted by HK's \Dm\ precision, thus maximising the depth of the MO-based scrutiny by their stark differences in terms of mechanisms, implying dependences, correlations, etc. The potential for a breakthrough exists, again, should a discrepancy manifest here.
-The expected improvement in the knowledge of \dCP\ by \BIIIs\ experiments will also play an important role to facilitate this opportunity.
+{\bf 6.~Vacuum versus Matter Measurements:} since matter effects drive all experiments but JUNO, articulating a competitive and fully resolved measurement via only vacuum oscillations has been an unsolved challenge to date.
+Indeed, boosting JUNO sensitivity alone, as described in Figures~\ref{Fig4} and~\ref{Fig5}, up to $\geq$5$\sigma$ remains likely impractical in the context of \BIIs, modulo fluctuations.
+However, this possibility is a priori feasible in combination with the \BIIIs\ improved precision, as shown in Figure~\ref{Fig7} and more detailed Figure~\ref{Fig8}.
+The significant potential improvement in the \Dm\ precision, up to order 0.5\%~\cite{Abi:2020evt,Abe:2018uyc} may prove crucial.
+Furthermore, the comparison between two fully resolved MO measurements, one using only \emph{matter effects} and one exploiting pure \emph{vacuum oscillations}, is foreseen to be one of the most insightful MO coherence tests.
+So, the ultimate MO measurements comparison may be the DUNE's \ACs\ alone (even after a few years of data taking) versus a full statistics JUNO boosted by the \DCs\ of HK and DUNE improving the \Dm\ precision.
+This comparison is expected to maximise the depth of the MO-based scrutiny by their stark differences in terms of mechanisms, implying dependencies, correlations, etc. The potential for a breakthrough or even discovery, exists, should a significant discrepancy manifest here.
+The expected improvement in the knowledge of \dCP\ by \BIIIs\ experiments will also play a role in facilitating this opportunity.